grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li>Galaxie 500 - Luna - Damon & Naomi<br />Excellent (but I would say that!) and thorough web pages withfull discography, lyrics and the home of this FAQ<br /><span class="removed_link" title="http://www.aald.demon.co.uk/galaxie/">http://www.aald.demon.co.uk/galaxie/</span>
 <li>Rykodisc's Galaxie 500 web pages<br />Very smart web page promoting Rykidisc's re-issue of theGalaxie 500 back-catalogue, with a good discography, picturesand sounds.<br /><span class="removed_link" title="http://home.inreach.com/jbakken/Galaxie500/">http://home.inreach.com/jbakken/Galaxie500/</span> or<br /><a href="http://www.slowriver.com/3/features/g500/">http://www.slowriver.com/3/features/g500/</a>
 <li>Damon & Naomi on Sub Pop<br />Damon & Naomi's Sub Pop web site has recently been relaunchedFlashy new graphics and the usual pics and sounds, as well aspieces on Galaxie 500, Magic Hour and Exact Change.
 No newssection though.
 Sub Pop also have a tours section which willnormally have any D+N dates mentioned.<br /><a href="http://www.subpop.com/bands/damon+naomi/newwebsite/<br />">http://www.subpop.com/bands/damon+naomi/newwebsite/</a><br />The old and out of date version is still up and running...<br /><span class="removed_link" title="http://www.subpop.com/bands/damon+naomi/website/">http://www.subpop.com/bands/damon+naomi/website/</span>
-<li>Javier Balanche's Wondrous Web of Damon &amp; Naomi<br />Half finished, graphic intensive and in Spanish D+N web page<span class="removed_link" title="http://www.geocities.com/Paris/Metro/9915/">http://www.geocities.com/Paris/Metro/9915/</span>
+<li>Javier Balanche's Wondrous Web of Damon & Naomi<br />Half finished, graphic intensive and in Spanish D+N web page<span class="removed_link" title="http://www.geocities.com/Paris/Metro/9915/">http://www.geocities.com/Paris/Metro/9915/</span>
 <li>Luna at Fuzzy Wuzzy<br />Originally started by band member Justin Harwood as a repositoryfor various pics and snippets it became the band's official sitewhen the rather tame site that origianally held that title finallygave up the ghost.
 It was been sporadically updated with picturesand articles by	band members.<br />In January 2000 Justin, having left the band, handed over the reins of the site to (I believe) a Jericho records employee anda prettied up Fuzzy Wuzzy appeared.<br />The band will still have a major input into the web sites contentand hopefully Fuzzy Wuzzy will be more regularly updated.<br /><a href="http://www.fuzzywuzzy.com/">http://www.fuzzywuzzy.com/</a>
 <li>The ex-official Luna web page<br />This site has been officially abandoned, while still available forviewing there is very little worth visiting for, particularly withFuzzy Wuzzy now relaunched.<br /><span class="removed_link" title="http://www.triangle23.com/luna/">http://www.triangle23.com/luna/</span>
 <li>Chris's Luna discography<br />Complete Luna discography with lots of scans.
 All on one page somake a cup of tea while you wait for it to load.
 Currently offlinefor a refit.